-Four major types of cocao are cultivated: Criollo, Forastero, Trinitario, and Nacional.
-Kwamtili's Criollo cocoa is unique in East Africa, and possibly along the entire eastern seaboard except for some Criollo that is grown on the island of Madagascar.
+Four major types of cocao are cultivated around the world: Criollo, Forastero, Trinitario, and Nacional.
+Kwamtili's Criollo cocoa is unique in East Africa, and possibly along the entire eastern seaboard, except for some Criollo that is grown on the island of Madagascar.